wangtao0101/vscode-js-import/README.md

 ![GitHub Logo](https://github.com/wangtao0101/vscode-js-import/blob/master/img/autofix.gif?raw=true)

-## Support import in multiple line
+## Support import in multiple line and support comment in any where
 If origin import statement occupies multiple lines(import must have namedImports, it is not necessary to split statement when there is no namedImports), we will turn into multiple line mode and carefully handle comments.

 Here we add a new namedImport 'e':